techpmsap/S4HC_Powerweek_2018/Day2/Exercise_07/Exercise_07.md

 ### <a name="spring-security"></a>Securing your application with Spring Security
 In this chapter you are going to see how to use Spring Security for securing your application.
 Now that authentication works with the Approuter, your Java back-end service is still fully visible in the web and not protected.
 You, therefore, need to protect your Java microservices as well so that they accept requests with valid JWTs for the current user only.
 In addition, we will setup the microservice in a way that it deals with authorization, i.e., understands the OAuth scopes from the JWT that we have configured previously using the *xs-security.json* file.
+Here we are going to see how to add Spring security package to you project and in the next chapter how to use it.

 1. As a first step, you need to download the XS Security libraries from [here](files/XS_JAVA_8-70001362.ZIP)